 Can a safe burn in a fire?

 Fireproof boxes are fire-resistant or fireproof containers that can protect money from being destroyed by fire.
 The fire resistance labels on the fireproof safe vary, with ratings ranging from 60 to 120 minutes.
 UL Class 350 has two-time variants, both designed for assets.

 What can you store in a safe?

-To know whether money burns in a fireproof safe or not depends on the safe used.
-It will not burn if you use at least UL class 350 rating safe and with a note that the fire doesn’t surpass the specification value of a safe variant.
+Knowing whether money burns in a fireproof safe or not depends on the safe used.
+It will not burn if you use at least a UL class 350 rating safe and with a note that the fire doesn’t surpass the specification value of a safe variant.

 You can also use UL class 125 but need to increase its safety.
 Both classifications must meet specific minimum standards before any purchase should even happen.
 The best option would be a UL-rated 350 (or higher) model, which offers good fire protection defense against all types of fires.